 Here's everything you can eat on the Noom diet

-Yes, you can have the “red” foods!
+Yes, you can still have tasty treats!

-Recommendations are independently chosen by Reviewed's editors.
-Purchases made through the links below may earn us and our publishing partners a commission.
+Products are chosen independently by our editors.
+Purchases made through our links may earn us a commission.

 Noom is a weight-loss app that takes a “new” approach.
 It claims to be an easy and fun-to-use app that “provides intelligent nutrition and exercise coaching.”
 Like many weight-loss programs, you begin with a survey of your current lifestyle and habits—your eating style, stress levels, sleep patterns, activities, etc.